nichtich/visual-meta/paper.md

 1. Visual-Meta is appended as BibTeX entry to the end of the document (at least in raw text format)
 2. Visual-Meta is included as alternative data format BibTeX with content type `application/x-bibtex`

 The second approach has the benefit (or disadvantage) of not including a BibTeX entry in the default format so applications not aware of Visual-Meta will not behave differently when pasting into them.
 The first approach, however may be more easy to implement.
 See [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) to access the clipboard from web applications.
+If a section is copied, the Visual-Meta field `selector` should be added to point to the particular selection such as applied with selectors of the Web Annotation Data Model [@Q31792645].

 ## Visual-Meta of this document